Arthur Melo

 Born in Goiânia, Arthur began his career with Grêmio, and won the Copa Libertadores in 2017.
 He signed for Barcelona for an initial fee of €31 million in 2018.
 Arthur joined Italian club Juventus in 2020.
-On 1 September 2022, Arthur joined Liverpool on a 1 year loan.
+He was loaned out to Liverpool in the 2022–23 season, only making one appearance for the club.
+The following season he was loaned to Fiorentina.

 Arthur made his senior debut for Brazil in 2018 after previously being capped by Brazil youth team at under-17 level.
 He was later part of the squad that won the 2019 Copa América.

 Club career

 Grêmio

-Arthur began his career with his hometown club Goiás at age of 12.
+Arthur began his career with his hometown club Goiás aged 12.
 In 2010, after being spotted in a youth tournament, he moved to Grêmio.

-In January 2015, following his impressive performances at the Copa São Paulo de Futebol Júnior, Arthur was promoted from Grêmio's youth team under first-team manager Luiz Felipe Scolari.
+In January 2015, following Arthur's impressive performances at the Copa São Paulo de Futebol Júnior, he was promoted from Grêmio's youth team under first-team manager Luiz Felipe Scolari.
 He unexpectedly started in his first team debut, against Aimoré for the Campeonato Gaúcho.
 However, he was substituted at half-time by Argentine full-back Matías Rodríguez and made no more senior appearances that season.
 In 2016, Arthur made his league debut in the last match of the season, a 1–0 home loss against Botafogo, replacing Kaio in the second half.

 In 2017, Arthur become a first-team regular after a string of good performances in Primeira Liga and Campeonato Gaúcho.
 In his Copa Libertadores debut, a 1–1 away draw against Club Guaraní, he was named man-of-the-match after completing 40 passes, with an impressive 100% success rate.
-His playing style and build earned drawn comparisons with Spanish midfielders Andrés Iniesta and Thiago, and attracted interest from European clubs such as Chelsea, Barcelona and Atlético Madrid.
+His playing style and build earned drawn comparisons with Spanish midfielders Andrés Iniesta and Thiago Alcântara, and attracted interest from European clubs such as Chelsea, Barcelona and Atlético Madrid.
 In May, Arthur scored his first professional goal, the opener in a 3–1 victory against Fluminense for the Copa do Brasil.
 In July, he scored his first league goal, the second in a 3–1 away victory against Vitória.
 In November, was elected by Conmebol the man of match in the second leg of the Copa Libertadores final against Lanús, despite playing only 50 minutes due to an injury.